-Then I flipped the quilt over so the back side was up.
-I folded the binding over and hand stitched the binding down.
+Then I flipped the quilt over so the backside was up.
+I folded the binding over and hand-stitched the binding down.
 I only pin the binding down using two pins.
 I don’t like to pin too far ahead because I find I end up getting pin poked too much.
 I found a few of the denim fabrics were especially hard to hand stitch through but most denim parts were really easy.

 After the binding was done, it was time for me to cut into the seam allowances of the denim circles, which are now squares.
 To make this job quick and easy I purchased some spring loaded scissors from Amazon.
-I used these scissors to snip into the edges to the quilt.
+I used these scissors to snip into the edges of the quilt.